gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She grabbed a cobblestone of her own and threw it at the tricycle bot that was still spinning in circles and spewing smoke.

-Her stone fell well short.
+Her stone fell short,
-"I got it!"
-Gumption picked up two more cobblestones and charged at the smaller bot.
+but Gumption already had two more in his paws.
 One!
 He missed.
 Two!
-The second stone clanked off its casing.

-"Uh oh."
-As Maddy and Gumption straightened up with more stones in their paws, half a dozen more bots charged into the square.
+The second stone clanked off its casing. just as half a dozen more bots roared into the square.

-Special Leaf used a word Maddy was sure she wasn't supposed to know and *pushed* with his mind.
+Special Leaf used a word Maddy was sure she wasn't supposed to know.
+She felt a pressure wave roll over her as he *pushed* with his mind.
 The smallest of the new arrivals flew backward through the air and hit the front of a building with a crash.
-Something with long legs and a small body sprawled full length.

 The old tortoise punched the air, one two three.
 Cobblestones flung themselves at the raiders,